Cultural Programme in the Library

 We present a new season of our flagship programme.
 Wednesday evening at 6pm in our beautiful Library with a View, you want to be there for an eclectic mix of entertaining and erudite lectures followed by wine and nibbles.
 Since forever this has been the weekly social night for the British Institute’s community, and everyone is welcomed – a perfect entrée for newcomers as well as a chance for old friends to catch up.
 The series will still be programmed by Mark Roberts, operating from his retirement in Chianti.
 And we will be serving better wine and food – a significant upgrade!

-Click here to download the Autumn 2019 programme
+Click here to download the Winter 2020 programme

 Every Wednesday at 18:00